KarolSliwka/Baking_Master/README.md

 ## User Experience:

 ### About Project
 This project was created to help people develope their baking skills.
-This web application is giving ccess to thousandes of different recipes.
+This web application is giving access to thousandes of different recipes.
 Users are able to create own recipes, add pictures of their bueatiful work, add their loved recipes to favourites list.
 Their also can remove and amend previously added recipes, if they decied not share them anymore.

 ### Users Goals
 - To be able to search through different recipes.